devneelesh921/Documentation/OT MS Understanding/Employee-api/Employee-POC.md

 |------------|----------------|----------------------|-------------------|
 |Anjali Dhiman  | 12-11-24    | Anjali Dhiman      | 12-11-24           |

-# PURPOSE
-Employee API is a Go-based microservice designed to manage all employee-related data and transactions within the OT-Microservices stack.
-It provides a centralized backend service for storing and accessing employee information and can run across multiple operating systems, as it is platform-independent.
-The application requires the Go runtime for execution.
 ### Supported Features of the Employee API:
 - GO: A fast, lightweight web framework.
 It provides routing, middleware handling, and API request management.
 - ScyllaDB: Utilized as the primary database for storing all employee data.
 ScyllaDB is a high-performance NoSQL database compatible with Cassandra, ensuring scalability and fast data access.